plone/documentation/docs/contributing/index.md

 ### Working with only the `plone/documentation` repository

-This section describes how to make contributions to files in the `documentation` repository only, and excludes `volto` files.
+This section describes how to make contributions to files in the `plone/documentation` repository only, and excludes `plone/volto/docs` files.

 1. From the project root directory, synch your local `6-dev` branch with its remote.
     You might need to resolve conflicts.